23 Feb Guaranteed Ice-Breakers for Any PR Event

 The benefits… It’s a great ice-breaker, people can get really competitive and start climbing over chairs to collect signatures!
-It’s not ‘proper networking’ but you do learn a little something about other people and find random connections to follow up later.
+YTou won’t feel like this is ‘proper networking’ but you do learn a little something about other people and find random connections to follow up later.
 It’s fun!

 Pennies in a basket